-This Town Design Statement (TDS) will inform and support existing West Berkshire District Council policies and guidance as they relate to the town of Newbury.
-As a 'material consideration' the guidance contained in this Design Statement provides an explanation of West Berkshire District Council's policy position and while it is not a statutory document, it has been subject to public consultation.
-The TDS was approved by the Town Council on 19 April 2017
+This Town Design Statement (TDS) will inform and provide the detailed context for existing West Berkshire District Council policies and guidance as they relate to the town of Newbury.
+While it is not a statutory document, it has been subject to public consultation.
+The draft TDS was approved by the Town Council on 19 April 2017 and the final document was adopted by West Berkshire Council on 16th July 2018.